mongodb/mongo-php-library/src/Builder/architecture.md

 ## `$group` stage: required and variadic parameters in the same object

-To encode, the required `_id` parameter is renderred at the same level of the list for fields.
+To encode, the required `_id` parameter is rendered at the same level of the list for fields.

 **Implementation:** The `GroupStage` has a special `Encode::Group` value exploited by the encoder.